-For homework, have students email you some photographs of, for example, their living room, their desk, the contents of the fridge, the view from the window, etc.
+For homework, have students email you some photographs or video of, for example, their living room, their desk, the contents of the fridge, the view from the window, etc.

-Show each picture in turn and get the students to discuss who they think the photograph belongs to.
+Show each picture/video in turn and get the students to discuss who they it belongs to.

-To turn this into a game, create teams of four or five and remove a student from each team, including the one whose picture is coming up next.
-Have them stand with their back to the screen so they can’t see the photograph in play.
+To turn this into a game, create teams of four or five and remove a student from each team, including the one whose picture or video is coming up next.
+Have them stand with their back to the screen so they can’t see the photograph or video in play.
 Teams have to decide who the picture belongs to and get a point for each correct answer.

 Listen to the students’ discussions, feeding in vocabulary as necessary and at the end of each round, fill in gaps in the students’ language by describing some aspects of the picture which didn’t come up in the discussion time.